Investors keep away from sterling in uncertain times | Business

 Investors keep away from sterling in uncertain times

+* Graphic: World FX rates in 2020 http://tmsnrt.rs/2egbfVh * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Updates prices and adds latest news)

-Sterling traded slightly lower versus the U.S. dollar and was unmoved against the euro on Friday, with investors mostly staying on the sidelines.
+By Olga Cotaga July 10 - Sterling traded higher versus the U.S. dollar but was unmoved against the euro on Friday, with investors mostly staying on the sidelines.

-So far little has been achieved in negotations between Britain and the European Union on a trade deal following Britain's departure from the bloc.
-This leaves sterling traders unsure how to approach the pound.
+So far little has been achieved in negotiations between Britain and the European Union on a trade deal following Britain's departure from the bloc.
+This leaves sterling traders unsure how to approach the pound and the currency driven mostly by external factors.

-Stephen Gallo, currency analyst at BMO Capital Markets, thinks the pound will weaken given that other countries have an advantage over Britain for being exporting countries.
-"The UK's trade policies will be in flux beyond 2020.
+Stephen Gallo, currency analyst at BMO Capital Markets, thinks the pound will weaken given that countries that are net exporters have an advantage over Britain.
+"The UK’s trade policies will be in flux beyond 2020.
 What 2020 will do is create a starting point for UK/EU-27 trade adjustments going forward," Gallo said, adding that "regulatory alignment, dispute arbitration and trade friction are likely to crop up as issues over the medium-term".

 "We would be inclined to fade sterling strength versus the euro on a move back to 0.8650," he said.
-The pound was last flat at 89.61 pence versus the euro and down 0.1% against the dollar at $1.2590.
+The pound was last flat at 89.43 pence versus the euro and up 0.4% against the dollar at $1.2648 as the greenback fell.

 The trade-weighted pound has never recovered to its pre-Brexit referendum levels.
 Britain is also facing challenges to reviving its economy, badly hit by the coronavirus.